-This is a journey alongside my attempts to learn how to restore vintage Tandberg hifi equipment.
+This is a journey in learning how to restore vintage Tandberg hifi equipment (and some other brands).
 Hopefully it can be useful for other fans of vintage audio and Tandbergistas.
-The equipment from the golden era of hifi deserves to live on.
+The equipment from the golden era of hifi deserves to live on!

-There is something about these machines that modern hifi equipment lack – the sound and feel of real buttons and knobs that go “click”.
-The wooden panels, the solid feel of everything.
+Vintage hifi has something that modern equipment lack – the sound and feel of real buttons and knobs, the wood panels, the solid feel of everything.
 No touchpanels!
-No updates needed!
-The fact that they can still be used with any contemporary sound source – when whatever streaming or music player stuff you are using today are out of fashion tomorrow and some new standard has replaced it – you can still use these fantastic, timeless receivers.
+No updates or reboots needed!
+The fact that they can still be used with any contemporary sound source – when whatever streaming or music player stuff you are using today are out of fashion tomorrow – you can still use these fantastic, timeless receivers.

-And of course, the sound – that musical, generous, lush, sparkling sound of classic Tandberg gear.
+And of course, the sound – the musical, generous, lush, sparkling sound of classic Tandberg gear.

 This place is quite technical.
-If you’re not interested in the inside of vintage audio gear you will be bored, but there are still a few words of gear reviews hidden among it all which you might find interesting.
+If you’re not interested in the inside of vintage audio gear you may be bored, but there are still a few words of gear reviews within, which you might find interesting.
 In the future I may try to increase the non-technical content.

-This place is now organized so that there are no posts in a typical blog-style.
+Content is organized so that there are no posts in a typical blog-style.
 I have made separate pages for the different projects.
-You see links to the right (or below if you’re on a mobile).
+You see links to the right or below.